 What changes come with Learning Based Grading?

-What won't change with Learning Based Grading?
+What doesn't change with Learning Based Grading?

-• GPA will still be calculated.
+GPA will be calculated.

 What should I do if I have or my student has questions?

 We recommend that the first conversation is with your student, who should be able to identify the essential learnings being studied as well as individual strengths and areas for growth.
 In fact, many teachers are having students track their progress.
 If questions remain, please include your student’s teacher(s).